 Where $N$ is the annual number of cycles calculated with the detailed model; while $N^0$ is the annual number of cycles calculated with any simple model.

 For the first case study, if the capacity fade of the battery is neglected, the number of ideal cycles of the battery is 11\% to 15\% higher than with the detailed model, depending on the type of renewable plant (W = wind, PV = photovoltaic), while if there are both constant efficiency and no degradation model, the number of ideal cycles increases by a total of 29\% to 32\%, when compared with the detailed model.
 For the second case study, if the capacity fade of the battery is neglected, the number of ideal cycles is 8\% to 11\% higher than with the detailed model, while if there are both constant efficiency and no degradation, the number of cycles increases by a total of 10\% to 12\%, when compared with the detailed model.

-The that does not take into account the capacity fade overestimates the availability of the energy stored in the battery: this results in a higher number of ideal charge and discharge cycles.
-Also, if the efficiencies are considered constant, there is no penalization due to different power and $SoC$, and this will also underestimate the energy losses, leading to more battery utilization.
+The model that does not take into account the capacity fade overestimates the availability of the energy stored in the battery: this results in a higher number of ideal charge and discharge cycles.
+Furthermore, if the efficiencies are considered constant, there is no penalization due to different power and $SoC$, and this will also underestimate the energy losses, leading to more battery utilization.

-Simple models will then also lead to an overestimation of the revenue, as can be seen in Figure \ref{confmodelrev}, which shows the percentage deviation of the annual net revenue (or saving) calculated with the simple models, in comparison to the detailed model, for the different case studies.
-On the y axis, the percentage deviation of the revenue is shown:
+Additionally, simple models lead to an overestimation of the revenue, as can be seen in Figure \ref{confmodel}(b), which shows the percentage deviation of the annual net revenue (or saving) calculated with the simple models, in comparison to the detailed model, for the different case studies.
+On the y-axis, the percentage deviation of the revenue is shown:

 Where $\Delta R$ is the mean value of the annual net revenue during the whole battery operational life, with the detailed model; while $\Delta R^0$ is the mean value with any simple model.